 Malaysia is every shopper’s paradise, and for a good reason – the country boasts of huge, sprawling western malls with indoor amusement parks, and large, open markets that promise a true Asian street shopping experience.
 It’s time to let your inner shopaholic out with no guilt here – Malaysia’s famous shopping malls and street stalls boast of great deals and amazing discounts.
 From international fashion labels to handmade glass jewellery, one can find everything here.
 Go through our comprehensive guide to have the ultimate shopping experience in Malaysia, and get buying!

-Top Shopping Hubs in Malaysia
+Top Shopping Places in Malaysia

 1. Pavilion KL

 Located in the hip and happening area of Bukit Bintang in Kuala Lumpur, Pavilion is great for some luxurious shopping.
 Check out seven glistening floors of international and local designer brands, or indulge in a relaxing massage at the in-house spas.
 Artisanal food products and fancy home décor are also available here.
 The fitness centre is ideal for a quick workout.
 The electronics stores offer great deals on phones, laptops, gaming equipment, and cameras!

 Address: 168, Bukit Bintang Street, Kuala Lumpur Timings: 10:00 AM – 10:00 PM

 2. Berjaya Times Square